-A relatively large number of people in Portsmouth telecommute to their jobs.
-Overall, about 9.10% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.10% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Portsmouth, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.

 One of the nice things about Portsmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Portsmouth.
 58.56% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Portsmouth in 2018 was $53,344, which is wealthy relative to New Hampshire and the nation.
 This equates to an annual income of $213,376 for a family of four.